sedatkimki/sedatkimki/README.md

 ###

 <p align="left">Hello!
-I'm Sedat, a computer engineering student living in Turkey.
-Currently, I'm interested in web applications and UI/UX design.
-I always strive to learn new technologies and improve myself.</p>
+I'm Sedat, a frontend developer from Turkey with 2 years of experience in building web and mobile applications.
+I enjoy creating efficient, user-friendly interfaces and continuously learning new technologies to improve my skills.</p>

 ###